jessegeens/got/README.md

-# go-toolbox
+# Got
-Set of common tools, rewritten in Go
+A small Git client, written in Go